HOUSE JOURNAL

 Noble

-REASON FOR VOTE
+REASONS FOR VOTE

 Representative Holt submitted the following reason for vote to be printed in the journal: